To do justice and judgment is more acceptable to the LORD than sacrifice.

 This is high wisdom, that of David and Jesus, but it is available to you, if you will trust God’s word, as in this proverb.
 Jesus condemned those who judged situations by their appearance rather than their facts and effects (Jn 7:24).
 He knew there was a different way to view situations, and it was by righteously assessing all angles – one of justice and judgment.
 Do you judge by the simplistic and surface appearance of a situation, or can you righteously evaluate a situation at a deeper level to arrive at the truly wise response?

 There is a great need for wise and righteous judgment in many situations.
 Sometimes there are contradictions, or apparent conflict, between God’s statutes and precepts.
 Jehoshaphat ordained judges that would be able to judge beyond the appearance of controversies in order to determine the righteous solution, one based on justice and judgment.
-His charge of these men to their duties is instructive (II Chr 19:8-11).
+His charge to these men about their duties is very instructive (II Chr 19:8-11).

 This proverb cannot be used to foolishly neglect or break God’s commandments.
 You should know what happened to the man who presumptuously picked up sticks on the Sabbath (Num 15:30-36) and to David when he moved the Ark of the Covenant incorrectly (II Sam 6:1-11).
 Only when there is a conflict between commandments or a need for mercy is there cause to consider principles of wisdom like this proverb.

 You should esteem all God’s precepts to be right (Ps 119:128), and you should know what Jesus taught about those breaking the least commandments (Matt 5:19).
-But you cannot be fearful or timid to override ceremonial ordinances to show love and mercy in painful and difficult situations.
+But you cannot be fearful or timid to override ceremonial ordinances to show love and mercy in difficult or painful situations.
 The mercy of the LORD endureth forever!

 Jesus taught mercy as never before seen in Israel.
 He taught not returning evil (Matt 5:38-42), love of enemies (Matt 5:43-48), joy over repenting sinners (Luke 15:1-32), and the superabundant blessing of mercy to those who show it (Luke 6:37-38).
 But the rule had been given in the proverb here.
 Will you take advantage of God’s gift and learn this precious wisdom from the God of heaven through the pen of Solomon?
 Will you be able to find God’s balance and priority and put justice, mercy, and humility first (Mic 6:6-8)?